yudharisandy/FastConsumableQC.Vision/README.md

 - `python main.py`

 ## How to use:
-- You could input a single image, camera stream, or a folder that contains many images by modifying some parts.
+- You could input a single image, camera stream, or a folder that contains many images by modifying ```main.py```.
 - Example for inferencing by inputing a folder.
     ```
     folderPath = 'dataset'